-The State Pension for people reaching State Pension age before 6 April 2016 has different elements.
-The basic State Pension (based on a person’s National Insurance contribution record) and the additional State Pension (which is partly earnings-related).
+The State Pension for people who reached State Pension age (SPA) before 6 April 2016 has two main elements.
+The basic State Pension (bSP), based on a person’s National Insurance contribution record, and the additional State Pension, which is partly earnings-related.
 Different uprating arrangements apply to each:

 Commons Briefing papers SN05649